 over the way William conducted himself.
 William and his favourite, Ranulf Flambard

 , enjoyed partying and having fun, a pastime he financed by raising taxes and selling church offices.

 William invaded Normandy but failed to make any gains.

 William faced a new rebellion against his rule.
 This new rebellion was led by Robert Mowbray.
-William marched north and defeated Mowbray and imprisoned him.
+William marched north, defeated Mowbray and imprisoned him.

 1095 (25th February)